Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

 # Using EthSigner with Hashicorp Vault

-EthSigner supports storing the signing key in a [Hashicorp Vault](https://www.hashicorp.com/products/vault/).
+EthSigner supports storing the signing key in [Hashicorp Vault](https://www.hashicorp.com/products/vault/).

-!!! caution
-    EthSigner with Hashicorp Vault does not support TLS.
-If using a remote Hashicorp Vault, apply appropriate security.
+TLS is enabled by default between EthSigner and Hashicorp Vault.

 ## Storing private key in Hashicorp Vault